Wadrob/GiveAway/README.md

 Project created for Portfolio Lab

-It's a Java programme for fictional charity projectwith form animated by JavaScript.
+It's a Java programme for a fictional charity project with a form animated by JavaScript.

 Programme mainly uses:
 - JavaScript